unomaas/primx-contract/README.md

 ### Installation

 To run this program, you will need to:
 - [] Build the database in your SQL server with the code in "database.sql" file.
+  - [] When building, start with all queries between the START HERE and STOP HERE comments, then follow instructions after STOP HERE to handle proper CSV import.
+- [] Create a .env file in the root directory of the project with a single line starting with SERVER_SESSION_SECRET={your random string here}, where the random string is 8+ random letters or numbers without the brackets.
 - [] Run 'npm install' in your terminal to install the dependencies.
 - [] Run 'npm run server' in one terminal, and 'npm run client' in another terminal.

 ## Usage